 You can use soap and water but do not use a pressure washer

 Clean your electric bike

-Fiber Grip comes highly recommended it is a carbon fibre assembly gel available at Amazon and can be used anywhere carbon parts are clamped.
-Great to use on your seatpost and handlebar stem.
+Fiber Grip comes highly recommended it is a carbon fiber assembly gel available at Amazon and can be used anywhere carbon parts are clamped.
+Great to use on your seat post and handlebar stem.

 After your chain and cassette are thoroughly dry, be sure to apply some good lube to both.
 Don’t overdo it.
 A light coating will do.
 Here is a good lube to use from Amazon.

 The two next steps may be a little much for some people.
 It involves further dis-assembling your bike, cleaning, greasing and finally reassembling.